'Chocolate Box' Luxury Thatched Cottage & Garden, 3 Bedrooms, Beautiful Local Walking & Cycling

 * Sister property to Sticky End, Cottesmore, Rutland - Property No. 9749 *

 Little Thatch is a charming cottage that has been lovingly restored and furnished to a very high standard to provide a warm and welcoming holiday retreat.
-The tranquil, traditional cottage garden has also been transformed with beautiful plants, lawn and a patio area.
-Little Thatch is an ideal haven for garden & nature lovers, walkers, cyclists and romantic breaks.
+The tranquil, traditional & private south facing cottage garden (a real sun trap!) has also been transformed with beautiful plants, lawn and a patio area (perfect for al freso dining in fine weather).
+Little Thatch is an ideal haven for garden & nature lovers, walkers, cyclists and perfect for romantic breaks.

 Little Thatch is located in the peaceful conservation village of Seaton in England 's smallest county, Rutland.
 Located just a 2 minute walk from the traditional village pub, The George & Dragon, and also opposite the beautiful All Hallows Church.

 Rutland Water, along with the surrounding countryside and villages, provides a beautiful back drop for sailing, water sports, fishing, cycling, bird watching, golf and walking.

 Traditional country pubs offer excellent cuisine, stately homes such as Belvoir Castle, Rockigham Castle, magnificent Burghley House (home of the famous Burghley Horse Trials) and National Trust properties including Belton House are within a short drive.
 Shopping tends to be 'unique and antique' and a pleasurable world away from the shopping centre chains.
 Geoff Hamilton's legacy of his famous Barnsdale Gardens are close by.